-When in doubt about whether a sworn or certified translation is required or to use English or Dutch documents, it is best to contact a professional language service provider for more information.
-It should be noted that not all translation agencies or sworn translators accept orders from private individuals and payments should often be transferred in advance.
+When in doubt about whether a sworn or certified translation is required or whether to use English or Dutch documents, it is best to contact a professional language service provider for more information.
+It should be noted that not all translation agencies and sworn translators accept orders from private individuals.
+Payments often need to be transferred in advance.

 What is a sworn translation?

 Sworn translations receive an official stamp and signature from a translator whose name appears in the Dutch register of sworn interpreters and translators (RBTV).
 The stamp and signature ensure the recipient of the document that it has been translated by a sworn translator.
 Furthermore, the translator certifies the authenticity, completeness and accuracy of the translation.
-The original source document or a copy and the translation need to be attached together in a fraud-proof way.
-Crossing out or adding text to a sworn translation make the translation invalid.
-Sworn translations may be submitted to a Dutch district court for an apostille or a legalisation.
+The original source document or a copy thereof need to be attached to the translation in a fraud-proof way.
+Crossing out or adding text to a sworn translation makes the translation invalid.
+Sworn translations may be submitted to a Dutch district court for an apostille or legalisation.

 What is a certified translation?